salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 9.2.7.
 Cyclones (Cyclone separator)

 1. In cyclones, particles are separated by centrifugal forces.
 Flue gas containing particulates is fed into a cylinder tangentially in order to achieve rotational movement.
-The inside of the chamber creates a spiral vortex, similar to a tornado.
+The inside of the chamber creates a spiral vortex, similar to a tornado.[9]
 2. The lighter components of this gas have less inertia, so it is easier for them to be influenced by the vortex and travel up it.
 3. Contrarily, larger components of particulate matter have more inertia and are not as easily influenced by the vortex  and drop down into a collection hopper.
 4. The cleaned flue gas escapes out the top of the chamber.